adlogix/zf-symfony-container/README.md

 # Usage

+Refer to the documentation of the [Symfony DI Component](https://symfony.com/doc/3.4/components/dependency_injection.html) for information on how to use the DI container.

+#### Obtain a symfony defined service

-Any existing service will directly be available through the Service Manager of Zend:
+Any existing symfony service will directly be available through the Service Manager of Zend:

 ```php
 <?php